NovelToon NovelToon

 You see them now, don't you?
 The threads?
 They saw you first.

 The letters crawled across the screen like living things, rearranging themselves when he wasn't looking directly at them.
 Sometimes they spelled other messages in the corner of his eye.
-Names of the missing.
+Names of the missing students.
 Dates that hadn't happened yet.
 Leo's breath hitched.
 He dropped the phone onto the bed and stared at it as though it might bite him.

 The room was no longer still.